 If you want, you can boil your pasta in the same pot you boiled the vegetables in, or you can start over and boil new water; I use the same water.

-4 Add the parmesan cheese and stir to combine.
+Add the Parmesan cheese and stir to combine.
 If the sauce seems too thick—it should be pretty thick, but not gloppy—add some more chicken broth, cream or water.

 If you are using spaghetti, you will want to start cooking it before you begin sautéing the garlic and zucchini.
-Angel hair will only need 1-2 minutes to cook, vermicelli or spaghetti can take 8-12 minutes.
+Angel hair will only need 1 to 2 minutes to cook, vermicelli or spaghetti can take 8 to 12 minutes.

 You will want a dry white wine with this, ideally a dry French white.

 |Saturated Fat 16g||81%|